OpenSignLabs/OpenSign/docs/docs/help/Templates/create-template.md

 - **Image** – Insert a default image (e.g., logo or stamp)

-- **[1] Define roles and assign widgets.**:
+### [1] Define roles and assign widgets:

 <img width="828" alt="Create Template" src="https://github.com/user-attachments/assets/9305bf0b-02d4-4110-bbbf-6496c9fd6f65" />

-  - **Add Roles**: In the roles section on the right, click "+ Add role" to specify the roles involved in the document, such as Candidate, HR, and Manager.
+**Add Roles**: In the roles section on the right, click "+ Add role" to specify the roles involved in the document, such as Candidate, HR, and Manager.
-- **[2] Assign Widgets to Roles**: Click on each role to highlight it, then drag and drop the widget to assign it to that role.
+**Assign Widgets to Roles**: Click on each role to highlight it, then drag and drop the widget to assign it to that role.
   - **[1] Assign signature widget**: The signature widget is used to add a signature to the document.
 Each role must have at least one signature widget assigned.

 Select the Role from the right side panel, click on the signature widget, and position it where the signature is required.
 You can place multiple signature widgets for each Role, as required.